 There are usually multiple sources that can talk about one topic.
 Go Ask Alice!, to name one health info provider, is not the only source of help for alcohol and other drug concerns.
 That's why you'll frequently find other institutions, hotlines, books, and experts listed for additional information on these topics.

 There's an enormous amount of health information that's generated from all corners of the globe every day.
 Can you tell when the information you're perusing was published, and whether or not it has been, or will be, updated?
-This is no easy process for a web site producer, but an explanation of how a producer goes about this task should be available.
+This is no easy process for a web site producer, but an explanation of how a producer goes about this task is most likely available.

 This may be your toughest determination of all.
 Compare the subjects and suggestions you're reading with the types of products and services that may be advertised within, or along side, content, or somewhere else on the site.
 Pay attention to whether you think advertisers on the site are influencing the content of the articles you're reading.